-According to figures supplied by the Macao Catholic Diocese, Macao had 13,891 Catholic residents at the end of 2012.
-In addition, around 15,499 temporary residents of Macao were adherents, including Portuguese-speaking expatriates and their families, English-speaking people and their families from all over the world, Filipino domestic helpers and their families, and non resident workers from the mainland and other Asian countries.
-Altogether, there are around 29,390 Catholics in Macao.
+According to figures supplied by the Macao Catholic Diocese, Macao had 14,797 Catholic residents at the end of 2016.
+In addition, around 15,820 temporary residents of Macao were adherents, including Portuguese-speaking expatriates and their families, English-speaking people and their families from all over the world, Filipino domestic helpers and their families, and non-resident workers from the mainland and other Asian countries.
+Altogether, there are around 30,617 Catholics in Macao.

-The clerics registered in the Macao Catholic Diocese include one diocesan bishop, 18 priests and eight contributing priests.
-In addition, four priests from the Macao Catholic Diocese currently work in other dioceses.
+The clerics registered in the Macao Catholic Diocese include one diocesan bishop, one bishop emeritus, 15 priests and 15 contributing priests.
+In addition, two priests from the Macao Catholic Diocese currently work in other dioceses.

-There are also 58 priests and 28 brothers in male religious congregations that serve the community in Macao.
-In addition, there are 184 sisters and 110 dedicated voluntary workers.
+There are also 54 priests and 25 brothers in male religious congregations that serve the community in Macao.
+In addition, there are 182 sisters and 184 dedicated voluntary workers.

-Macao Catholic Diocesan statistics show that, in the 2011-2012 school year, it managed and maintained 31 educational institutions with 29,510 students, 1,934 of whom were in tertiary education, 12,670 in secondary schools, 9,802 in primary schools and 5,104 in kindergartens.
+Macao Catholic Diocesan statistics show that, in the 2015-2016 school year, it managed and maintained 31 educational institutions with 28,688 students, 1,339 of whom were in tertiary education, 9,333 in secondary schools, 11,496 in primary schools and 6,520 in kindergartens.

-The Catholic Church also operates 23 social service agencies, including seven child-care centres, six convalescent homes for the elderly and sick, four rehabilitation homes for the physically and mentally handicapped, and six residential homes for students from single-parent families and/or who are experiencing personal problems.
-During the year, 1,602 people -632 residents and 970 non-residents - benefited from the wide range of services provided by these institutions.
+The Catholic Church also operates 21 social service agencies, including five child-care centres, six convalescent homes for the elderly and sick, four rehabilitation homes for the physically and mentally handicapped, and six residential homes for students from single-parent families and/or who are experiencing personal problems.
+During the year, 1,605 people - 948 residents and 657 non-residents - benefited from the wide range of services provided by these institutions.